mfcodeworks/Server-Monitoring-Script/README.md

 The Python script is designed to be run as a cronjob on every boot to run in the background.
 The script will gather information:

+- UUID (Unique for each system to avoid overlapping hostname for multi-network monitoring)
+- Hostname
 - CPU
 - Memory
 - Network